What is VPS Hosting?

 So, we have understood the definitions.
 Now, let’s answer the main question: how to choose a VPS hosting?
 We advise you to pay attention to the following criteria:

 - Managed or unmanaged VPS.
 If you already have experience in VPS management and want to use your own software, then feel free to choose unmanaged VPS.
 If you don't know all the details of VPS administration, then trust your hosting provider and use a managed VPS.
-We wrote about their features above.
+We wrote about different VPS hosting features above.

 - Operating system.
 Many providers offer virtual servers based on operating systems (Linux and Windows).
 For Linux, for example, different builds are available, and this OS is considered universal and suitable for most popular CMS.
 Windows VPS is excellent for trading on exchanges and for software that is only available on Windows.